 Dancers learn different somatic approaches by name and exhibit a sense of inner connectivity in their dancing.
 They learn more complex phrases, and execute them with greater precision.
 They learn to move simultaneously and successively, demonstrate intention, and clarify from where they are initiating movement.
 They are able to release quickly and move into deep relaxation with attention to breath and letting go.

 By expressing themselves deeply, students make themselves vulnerable in their creative work, and connect their choreography to significant concepts.
 Students in the Development Phase work well independently and in groups, and think critically and abstractly.
 Choreolab students are able to develop personal, unique, and detailed choreography.
-Classes in this phase include Modern III, Ballet II and Choreolab.
+Classes in this phase include Contemporary Modern II and III, Ballet I, Contemporary Burkina Faso, and Choreolab Performance Workshop.

 Phase Four: The Emergent Phase (13 years and up)

 Emerging students demonstrate sophisticated layers of understanding and being in their bodies, as well as in the ways that they compose.
 Dancers deepen their kinesthetic consciousness, which allows them to become more aware of the energy and creative impulses around them.
 They are able to intuitively access their compositional knowledge in the midst of improvising.
 They demonstrate a strong physical presence on stage that comes from being fully engaged in the moment and kinesthetically aware.

 Choreographers learn to compose well-crafted work based on concepts of personal importance to them.
 With great independence, they proceed through a creative process resulting in original choreography.
 Due to the need to communicate their desires to their dancers, young choreographers become adept leaders and directors.

 Dancers at this level are expected to actively participate in their own learning.
 For example, they must recognize the importance of and invest in the warm-up sections of class as much as during the phrase work or movement across the floor.
 Kinetics, anatomy, body mechanics, and their terminology are woven into class material.
 Students are encouraged to incorporate their own interpretations in expression and timing, while emphasizing specificity in movement and advancing their pick-up skills.
 Deep reflection through visualization, relaxation, thinking, writing and discussing is essential.